What is bulimia?

 Are there genetic factors associated with bulimia?

-Yes, people with bulimia occasionally have close relatives who have eating disorders.
-Also, relatives of bulimics may abuse substances such as alcohol or have mood disorders like depression.
+Yes, people with bulimia occasionally have close relatives with eating disorders.
+Also, relatives of bulimics may have mood disorders like depression.

 Does bulimia affect males, females, or both?